hotnAny/hotnAny.github.io/wiki/interaction/li_sugilite.md

 * The approach assumes very little a prior knowledge but almost always requires programming by demonstration (unless it is familar to or forkable from prior script).

 * Limitation: doesn't know what belongs to and what does not belong to a list (menu), e.g., including 'store location' with the variety of coffee.

+* Limitation: can't handle changes of UI layout, or an app that shows up in a different state than the one used for demonstration.

+* SUGILITE uses a ```try```/```catch``` mechanism to handle error, which is also extensible by the user.

+* Limitation: can't handle web application because it is a different ecosystem